wavefrontHQ/docs/pages/doc/ingestion_policies.md

 You can create an ingestion policy for each team to monitor how much data each team uses per month.
 You can also set a PPS limit for each ingestion policy and if a team consumes more than expected, you will receive an alert notification, so that you can provide additional training on how to use ingested data wisely.

 ## Learn More!

-You can additionally drill down and get a better understanding of the usage per account by using the [Wavefront Ingestion Policy Explorer dashboard](wavefront_monitoring.html).

 [Improve PPS and Prevent Overage](wavefront_usage_info.html) explains how to use tools and dashboards to learn how much data is coming in, who is sending the data, how to get alerted if ingested data get close to monthly contracted usage, and how to optimize your ingestion rate.